| WELCOME | Pittsburgh 250: Maps from 1759 to Almost Now | BOTTOM |

 ![]() |

 1812 VIEW OF THE COUNTRY ROUND PITTSBURG, Drawn by J. Melish, J. Vallance F.S.A.
 Sculpt.
-This small map is from Travels in the United States of America, in the Years 1806 & 1807, AND 1809, 1810 & 1811 by John Melish.
+This small map is from Travels in the United States of America, in the Years 1806 & 1807, and 1809, 1810 & 1811 by John Melish.
 Melish was from Scotland and visited America several times before settling here in 1811.
 He made notes on his visits and published Travels... in 1812 which included the maps that began his cartographic career.This map covers about 10 miles around Pittsburgh and is illustrated in Ristow, page 180.
 Blank verso.
 Scale: 1 inch = 0.3 miles.
 Size: 6.5 x 4 inches. |

 ![]() |

 1828 PITTSBURGH, page 101 from View of the United States, Historical, Geographical, and Statistical..., by William Darby, Philadelphia, published by H. S. Tanner 1828.
 This is a map of downtown with part of the north (Allegheny) and south (Birmingham) shores.
 There is a table on the left with letters locating points of interest within the city.
 The Pennsylvania Canal and the penitentiary are named.
+This map shows the first three river crossings built: the Monongahela River bridge in 1818, the Allegheny River bridge in 1819, and the Pennsylvania Canal aqueduct built close to the time of this map.
+The bridges were both covered wooden structures.
 Blank verso.
 Scale: 1 inch = 3000 feet.
 Size: 3.5 x 6 inches. |

 ![]() |